MEDIABLOCKAI/docs/tutorials/bridge-tutorials/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 Ethereum Mediator: **0xf301d525da003e874DF574BCdd309a6BF0535bb6**

-CMNnet Mediator : **0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03**
+MBCnet Mediator : **0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03**

-In the below example we will consider USDT \(CMN20\) and learn how to wrap USDT to CMNnet and relay it back to CMN20.
+In the below example we will consider USDT \(MBC20\) and learn how to wrap USDT to MBCnet and relay it back to MBC20.

 **Step 1:** **Approving the USDT token contract**